javierbrea/personal-website/content/blog/modular-configuration-provider/index.md

 <div class="imageNote">"Global" configuration provider.
 It contains the logic for reading config for all components</div>

-__If that is the case, then it may become a problem, because everytime we need to modify or to add an option to any of the internal components, we must modify also our "global" configuration provider__.
+__If that is the case, then it may become a problem, because every time we need to modify or to add an option to any of the internal components, we must modify also our "global" configuration provider__.
 And, in an ideal world, we should modify only the involved component, am I right?

 ![Impacts in global config when changing configuration of components](./global-config-02.png)